knurl/bigbang/README.md

 ### GCloud

-After the installation of the `gcloud`, `gsutil` and the rest of the Google Cloud SDK, you'll need to configure it by running `gcloud init`.
+After the installation of the `google-cloud-sdk` cask, you'll need to configure it by running `gcloud init`.
 Once that is completed you'll have a `~/.config/gcloud` directory with all of the configuration inside of it.

 See [this link](https://blog.petehouston.com/install-and-configure-google-cloud-sdk-using-homebrew/)
 for the full instructions.